Avesta-FA/EventLog-CheatSheet/README.md

 4756: A member was added to a security-enabled universal group
 These are great for monitoring Administrator groups

-### RDP
-4778: Session Reconnected
-4779: Session Disconnected
-Logon Type 7 and 10
-There are also other channels to look for RDP events.
-These logs give us information about hostname and IP addresses.

-### Processes
-4688: A new process has been created
-4689: A process has exited

 ### Account logon
 NTLM
 4776: Successful/Failed account authentication